-Applicants should be aware of all UK Department for International Development (DFID) funding schemes available in the Gov.uk website (opens in a new window) to assess what is most applicable to their organisation before applying for a UK Aid Direct grant.
+Applicants should be aware of all UK Foreign, Commonwealth & Development Office (FCDO) funding schemes available in the Gov.uk website (opens in a new window) to assess what is most applicable to their organisation before applying for a UK Aid Direct grant.

-For example, UK Aid Direct does not consider funding research or humanitarian projects, as these are areas supported by other DFID funding schemes.
+For example, UK Aid Direct does not consider funding research or humanitarian projects, as these are areas supported by other FCDO funding schemes.

-If an organisation submits a proposal to more than one DFID funding scheme, then this should be clearly stated in the application.
+If an organisation submits a proposal to more than one FCDO funding scheme, then this should be clearly stated in the application.

 Major capital expenditure, such as construction or purchase of buildings and purchase of land, cannot be supported as a primary focus of the proposed project.